 I started sleeping every night, so my body felt safe to release fat.
 Our bodies want to protect us they don’t give a wrap if we want to lose weight…

-We are hard wired for survival, so if our bodies think we are constantly running from a bear, or are in a famine, or starvation from dieting and exercising to much it will hold onto fat, and from the stress (high cortisol a stress hormone) and cause a shift of weight to our middles and slow down the metabolism to protect us as I said above.
+We are hard wired for survival, so if our bodies think we are constantly running from a bear, or are in a famine, or starvation from dieting and exercising to much it will hold onto fat.

-Our hormones are involved as well, we are much more sensitive to this stress response now that our hormones have dropped, so now its much more important to take a leisure walk, stay in bed that extra half hour or hour instead of getting up at the crack of dawn, to go sprinting or exercising.
+Our hormones are involved as women we are much more sensitive to this stress response now that our hormones have dropped, so now its much more important to take a leisure walk, stay in bed that extra half hour instead of getting up at the crack of dawn to go sprinting or exercising.

-Some people actually lose weight on vacation because they are relaxing, sleeping in, not running around, eating without worrying about every morsel they put into their mouths as well.
+Because they are relaxing sleeping in not running around and they are NOT worrying about every morsel they put into their mouths.

-With the drop in our hormones, the way we ate when we were younger, or the way we dieted, or did exercise, just does not work anymore for most women I talk with.
+As our hormones drop in our middle years the way we ate when we were younger, the way we dieted, and did exercise, just does not work anymore for many women.

-Protein, Fibrous veggies, 1-2 pieces of fruit, good fats, and controlled amount of starchy carbs.
+NOW is the time to adjust our diet and thinking switching our diets to eating more protein, Fibrous veggies, 1-2 pieces of fruit, good fats, and a controlled amount of starchy carbohydrates.

-I tell women I work with to go by there bodies signals,
+I tell women I work with to go by their bodies signals…

 Then build up to resistance training 2-3 days a week, get used to that, then maybe high intensity training could be added in after you get in the habit of the first two things.

-Resistance training is great for menopausal years once you get stress and sleep under control.
+Resistance training is great our middle years or anytime for that matter, once you get stress and sleep under control.

-Resistance training circuit based using weights, fast paced, try 20 minutes a few days a week and sprinkle in some cardio, because you love it.
-You can do 10-12 reps, doing 4-5 circuits, for 15- 20 minutes.
+Resistance training circuit based using weights, fast paced, try 20 minutes a few days a week and sprinkle in some short cardio, because you love it.
+You can do 10-15 reps, doing 3-4 circuits, for about 20 minutes

 I send out a weekly email newsletter if you would like more of my insights, on nutrition, exercise, and lifestyle you can “ADD YOURSELF HERE “